-Malaysia imports GE livestock feed ingredients from multiple sources, including Argentina, Brazil, Canada and the United States.
+Malaysia imports GE livestock feed ingredients from multiple sources, including Argentina, Brazil, Canada, and the United States.
 Data on the exact percentage of imported feed ingredients that is genetically engineered is unavailable.
-In 2017, total corn imports reached nearly 2.7 million tons, roughly two-thirds of which originated from Argentina and Brazil.
-Soybean imports in 2017 reached 800,000 tons, half of which came from the United States.
-Soybean meal imports in 2017 totaled 1.6 million tons, almost all of which was sourced from Argentina.
-Malaysia is also an importer of corn gluten feed and distillers dried grains derived from biotech seeds from the United States.
+In 2019, total corn imports surpassed 3.7 MMT, almost all of which originated from Argentina and Brazil.
+Soybean imports in 2019 surpassed 770,000 metric tons, over 85 percent of which came from the United States.
+Soybean meal imports in 2019 totaled nearly 1.38 MMT, almost all of which was sourced from Argentina.
+Malaysia is also an importer of corn gluten feed and distillers dried grains derived from GE corn from the United States.